 On March 19, the President signed into law, H.R.
 6201, the Families First Coronavirus Response Act.
 The bill includes a complex set of temporary paid leave mandates and employer reimbursement […]

 Please read: Letter to General Assembly Signed by 23 Nonprofit and Philanthropic Organizations What You Can Do 1.
 Read What You Should Know (below).
-2. Read the Unemployment Compensation Case for PA Nonprofits.
-3. If you did not pay the solvency fee, consider […]
+2. Read the Unemployment Compensation Case […]

 PANO and 40 other state associations and philanthropic organizations came together to write this letter, laying out the following requests to Governor Wolf, all 203 members of Pennsylvania’s General Assembly, […]